 Completing a bachelor’s of human services in addiction counseling at Southern New Hampshire University can be the first step in a career as a certified sex addiction therapist.
 This online degree can be completed without having to relocate or quit work as all classes are asynchronous and can be completed on the student’s own schedule.
 The hallmarks of this degree are compassion and support for clients suffering from an addiction.

-Typically this degree will take four years to complete but students can reduce the time needed to complete this program by transferring credits from other institutions or math assessments that give credit for knowledge the student already has.
+Typically, this degree will take four years to complete, but students can reduce the time needed to complete it by transferring credits from other institutions or taking math assessments that give credit for knowledge they already have.
 Required classes for this degree include foundations of addiction, abnormal psychology, and law and ethics in human services.

 - Location: Manchester, NH